-Refraction occurs when the energy of an income second seco

-the same frequency as the incoming wave.
+Refraction occurs when the energy of an incoming light wave matches the natural vibration frequency of the electrons in a material.
+The light wave penetrates deeply into the material, and causes small vibrations in the electrons.
+The electrons pass these vibrations on to the atoms in the material, and they send out light waves of the same frequency as the incoming wave.
 But this all takes time.
 The part of the wave inside the material slows down, while the part of the wave outside the object maintains its original frequency.
 This has the effect of bending the portion of the wave inside the object toward what is called the normal line, an imaginary straight line that runs perpendicular to the surface of the object.
 The deviation from the normal line of the light inside the object will be less than the deviation of the light before it entered the object.
 The amount of bending, or angle of refraction, of the light wave depends on how much the material slows down the light.
 Diamonds would not be so glittery if they did not slow down incoming light much more than, say, water does.
 Diamonds have a higher index of refraction than water, which is to say that they slow down light to a greater degree.